pankdhnd/Observability/README.md

 Prometheus uses pull mechanism to fetch the data from endpoint.
 This is better than push mechanism where applications and servers keep pushing data to centralized systesm just like AWS CloudWatch.
 In push mechanism case, as services contineously keep pushing the data to the monitoring system, it generates a large number of traffic in the network, which is a disadvantage.
 Also demaons have to be installed on these servers to push the data, whereas Prometheus just uses a /metrics endpoint.
 The advantage of using the endpoint is that multiple Prometheus instances can pull the data from a single system.
 By using pull mechanish, Prometheus can easily detect whether the service is up and running.

 Some services are short lived, for example Kubernetes jobs.
 So Prometheus pull maybe missed and data might not be scraped on regular interval or might not be scraped at all.
 For such cases, Prometheus provides a push mechanism called `Pushgateway`.

+What makes Prometheus unique among other monitoring tools is a multi-dimensional data model in which metrics are identified with a name and an unordered set of key-value pairs called labels.
+The native querying language, PromQL, can be used to not only aggregate across these labels and then later visualize the data but also to define alerts.

 #### What to scrape and when
 It is defined in `Prometheus.yaml` file.
 You have to specify the targets and scrape interval in the yaml file.
 Prometheus then uses a service discovery mechanism to find the target endpoints.